Image-1

 The platform provides its services through two electronic applications.
 The first is the photographers’ application, which was launched on a trial basis in March 2022 and succeeded in reaching more than 21,000 users.
 This application had 23,000 photos uploaded to the application in the first 9 months of its launch.

-A large number of prominent and influential personalities in the community attended the launch ceremony.
-The characters on this platform support artistic expression and believe in the concept.
 During the ceremony, attendees enjoyed many interactive activities related to photography and artistic and musical performances.
 In addition, they experienced the application with the help of the Phlog technical support team.

 “We seek to advance the content and photography industry in Egypt.
 The volume of purchasing images from websites globally reached $4bn in 2022.
 It is expected to reach $7bn by 2027,” said Khaled Taher, the founder, and CEO of Phlog.